Did the famous Django Reinhardt ever play in the Denmark?

 4) If you’re interested in the heritage of Djangos music from the 1950’s until today then check out guitarist Jon Larsens label Hot Club Records who released more than 600 records, films and books about contemporary Gypsy Jazz.

-Watch the famous film clip of Django playing J’attendrai in the movie Jazz Hot (1937)
+I you want to see Django play then watch the famous film clip of Django playing J’attendrai in the movie Jazz Hot (1937) and if you want to see him “colorized” then watch this version of Jazz Hot.

 (c) The excerpt on Django Reinhardt is taken from Jens Fuglsangs thesis on Django Reinhardt’s life and music from Copenhagen University, 1999.